mac-comp240/activities_1-data/3-operators-masking/README.md

 <td></td> </tr> <tr> <td>x || y</td> <td></td> </tr> <tr> <td>!x || !y</td>
 <td></td> </tr> <tr> <td>x && ~y</td> <td></td> </tr> </table>

-#### Suggested initial printf output format
+### `printf` output format

-You could start by using the functions in binary_convert.h/c to print the bytes and the operation out like this so that you can see each bitwise operation result along with its hex value:
+You could start by using the functions in `binary_convert.h/c` to print the bytes and the operation so that you can see each bitwise operation result along with its hex value:

 ```
 0110 0110 &